 In the past, each ENC cell was maintained within its own individual database, which made rescheming ENCs difficult.
-However, all ENC data will soon reside within a single, seamless database called the Nautical Information System (NIS).
+However, all ENC data now resides within a single, seamless database called the Nautical Information System (NIS).
 Coast Survey will release an ENC rescheming plan for public review in 2018.